tobek/laminae/09-led.md

 - questions
 - future research
 - environment maybe
-    - Everything is black and white - maybe CED? or NNP. or...
-LGC or LGP?
+    - Everything is black and white - maybe CED? or NNP. or LGP?
 CNP, LED
     - Medieval illuminated manuscripts LED?
         - both the overaching style, and them as actual objects in the place
 - possible elements